Athabasca Basin Uranium

 Recent exploration (2018) tested a large resistivity anomaly at depth, within the crystalline basement, and intersected extensive alteration within two large shear/fault zones at depths of 253 - 265 m and 360 - 423 m.
 This new discovery may lead to a possible source for the historical anomalous uranium values and requires more drilling.

-For more information feel free to download the presentation below, contact us through email or by using the chat feature.
+For more information, download the presentation below or contact DG Resource Management using the chat feature.